What is a British thermal unit?

 |Wood||1 cord = 20,000,000 Btu³|

-² Gasoline sold at retail in the United States, with about 10% ethanol content by volume.
+² Finished motor gasoline sold at retail in the United States, including fuel ethanol content.

 ³ This conversion is an estimate.
 A cord of wood is a volume unit and does not take wood density or moisture content into account.
 Wood heat content varies significantly with moisture content.

 The Btu conversion factors above are approximations.
-EIA provides more heat contents for fuels and electricity.
+EIA provides more heat contents for fuels and electricity in the appendices of the Monthly Energy Review.